JDems/Leaflet-challenge/README.md

 Your data markers should reflect the magnitude of the earthquake by their size and the depth of the earthquake by color.
 Earthquakes with higher magnitudes should appear larger, and earthquakes with greater depth should appear darker in color.

-Hint: The depth of the earth can be found as the third coordinate for each earthquake.

 Include popups that provide additional information about the earthquake when its associated marker is clicked.

 Create a legend that will provide context for your map data.

-Your visualization should look something like the preceding map.

-Used 2.5+ earthquakes for the last 7 days
+For this homework I used 2.5+ earthquakes for the last 7 days to show on the map.
+When you hover over each tab you can see the maginitude and color differenece.
+I used a lot of the map layout and syntax from the mod 15 activities, google/chatgpt helped perfect any errors.